Past Presidents

 E.M.
 Frost 1913-1914

 Ellis Mark Frost Sr. was appointed the third president of Cameron in July 1913.
-A career educator, Frost had served as superintendent for Dewey County schools for several years.
+Frost previously had served as superintendent for Dewey County schools for several years.
 As fall classes began under his guidance, the Lawton Constitution reported that 98 percent of Cameron’s students came from rural homes.
 Frost’s tenure as president was brief, as he resigned in January 1914.

 Ralph Kent Robertson was an instructor in English and mathematics at the Haskell State School of Agriculture in Broken Arrow when he was selected to lead CSSA in July 1912.
 During his tenure, the first girls’ dormitory was constructed thanks to funding supplied by the Lawton Chamber of Commerce, and Cameron fielded its first football team – coached by President Robertson himself.